A Provably Efficient Method for Tensor Ring Decomposition and Its Applications: Finite-Step TR Decomposition via Blockwise Simultaneous Diagonalization

 Theorem~\ref{thm:order-d} establishes two key advantages of Algorithm~\ref{alg:order-d}.
 First, it recovers the exact TR decomposition in a finite number of steps.
 Second, it requires only $O((n_1+\cdots + n_d)r^2)$ tensor entries to recover the TR cores, which is optimal in terms of sampling size.
 In particular, for any $\balpha,\bbeta,\balpha',\bbeta'$ satisfying \eqref{eq:alpha-beta} and $\bgamma\in[n_1]\times\cdots\times[n_d]$, one only needs to observe the following $O((n_1+\cdots + n_d)r^2 -dr^2)$ entries

 where $\Delta\subset[n_1]\times\cdots\times[n_d]$ denotes the set of corresponding indices.
-Figure~\ref{fig:three-tensor-delta} demonstrates a possible choice of $\mcT_\Delta$ for a three-way tensor.
+Figure~\ref{fig:three-tensor-delta} demonstrates a possible choice of $\mbcT_\Delta$ for a three-way tensor.
 This sampling efficiency is particularly valuable for high-order or high-dimensional tensors.
-Note that the TR decomposition includes this amount of free parameters $O((n_1+\cdots +n_d)r^2)$ up to gauge invariance.
+Note that the TR decomposition has $O((n_1+\cdots +n_d)r^2)$ free parameters up to gauge invariance.
 This further shows {\bf \blostr achieves the optimal sample complexity.}

+\begin{remark}[Computational complexity] The dominant cost of Algorithm~\ref{alg:order-d} is the eigendecomposition step in Line~2, which operates on an $n_1 \times n_1$ matrix of rank $r^2$, costing $O(n_1 r^4)$.
+The sequential core recovery in Lines~7--9 costs $O(\sum_k n_k r^4)$ in total, giving an overall complexity of $O\left((\sum_k n_k) r^4\right)$, which is polynomial in all problem parameters. \end{remark}

 \begin{remark} The condition $n_k \geq r^2$ for all $k\in[d]$ in Theorem~\ref{thm:order-d} can be relaxed to $n_k\geq r^2$ for some $k\in[d]$, at the expense of requiring more observed entries of the tensor.
 The refined algorithm is presented in Section~\ref{sec:algorithm}. \end{remark}